Spectral Clustering, Bayesian Spanning Forest, and Forest Process: Additional Numerical Experiments

 The MCMC algorithm that we describe in the main text shows a fast mixing of Markov chains.
-To illustrate this, we use the Markov chain collected from the experiment related to Figure S.6(k), and calculate the autocorrelations in (i) the scale parameters $\tilde \sigma_i$'s, (ii) the degrees for each node in the forest $D_{i,i}$'s, and (iii) the number of clusters $K$.
+To illustrate this, we use the Markov chain collected from the experiment related to Figure S.6(k), and calculate the autocorrelations in (i) the degrees for each node in the forest $D_{i,i}$'s, and (ii) the number of clusters $K$.
 We plot the results in Figure S.8.